 Pupil Premium Spending

 Through targeted interventions, we are working hard to eliminate barriers to learning and progress.
-One of the college’s aims is to ensure that ALL groups of students make good progress in order to reach age-related expectations as they move through the college.
+One of our aims is to ensure that ALL groups of students make good progress in order to reach age-related expectations as they move through the school.

-Increasing Parental Engagement has also been a focus at the college.
-A range of opportunities have been provided to help parents engage more regularly with colleges such as support evenings, regular tracking clinics, mentors to support family issues and a streamlines communication system to inform parents of upcoming events and opportunities for their children – These will ensure families are better equipped at supporting their children.
+Increasing parental engagement has also been a focus at the school.
+A range of opportunities have been provided to help parents engage more regularly with the school such as support evenings, regular tracking clinics, mentors to support family issues and a streamlined communication system to inform parents of upcoming events and opportunities for their children — these will ensure families are better equipped at supporting their children.